Treats advanced breast cancer. Used alone or with another cancer medicine called capecitabine.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Pain, scaling, redness, tenderness, or sores on the skin of the hands and feet.
+- Pain, scaling, redness, tenderness, or sores on your hands and feet

 If you notice these less serious side effects, talk with your doctor:

 - Bone, joint, or muscle pain